Sup2point0/Assort/Yu-Gi-Oh/thoughts/archetypes.md

 > powercreep the wyrms

-I’ve always disliked how nastily efficient the engine is – from the 1 card Synchro Summons to [Mo Ye](~) replacing itself – it just feels so heartless.
+I’ve always disliked how nastily efficient the engine is – from the 1 card Synchro Summons to [Mo Ye<sup>↗</sup>](https://yugipedia.com/wiki/Swordsoul_of_Mo_Ye) replacing itself – it just feels so heartless.
 And while I get making it xenophobic would weaken the archetype substantially, generic Synchros[^swordsoul-generic] are just so scummy. istx, if I see Mo Ye - Chixiao - Baronne 1 more time...

 All that being said, Chengying and Qixing Longyuan are pretty sick ace monsters.
 They have a perfect ‘boss’ vibe to them, and are pretty creative effects-wise in a rather lowkey way – nothing extraordinary, but not just a negate.
 Their art is also kinda fire, as are the Chinese names xD.
 Oh yeah, and it’s part of the Branded storyline, which makes it instantly cooler.

-[^swordsoul-generic]: It is *always* [Baronne de Fleur](~).
+[^swordsoul-generic]: It is *always* [Baronne de Fleur<sup>↗</sup>](https://yugipedia.com/wiki/Baronne_de_Fleur).

 <br>